 Information of bidder: Should include the information asked in Format – I

-The documents proving that the Bidder is an Original Equipment Manufactureror their Indian Subsidiaries (As per Format - II).
+The documents proving that the Bidder is an Original Equipment Manufactureror their Indian Subsidiaries or Authorized Dealer/Representatives/ Importer (As per Format – II/ Format- III).

 A copy of the Certificate of Incorporation, details of Board Members (if any) and resolution of the board giving authority to the authorised representative.